Cataract

 Known for our specialised expertise in cataract surgery, we draw patients from around the world to seek cataract treatment from our established eye surgeon.
 Our laser cataract procedure has helped thousands of patients regain sharp eyesight safely, quickly and effectively.

-Dr Steve Seah is internationally recognised for his accomplishments in cataract treatment where he was regularly invited to perform live surgeries at global conferences.
-Since then, he has also performed thousands of successful cataract procedures.
+Our eye surgeon, Dr Steve Seah, is internationally recognised for his accomplishments in cataract treatment.
+He was regularly invited to perform live surgeries at global conferences and has performed thousands of successful cataract procedures.

 Together, we’ll develop a customised cataract treatment plan designed specifically for you.